NicolasViaud/dynamic-routes-provisioner/README.md

 ## Why Dynamic Route Provisioner?

-The traditional Kubernetes approach — cert-manager + HTTPRoute CRDs + an ingress controller — routes every change through the Kubernetes API server and etcd.

-For **N routes**, this creates at least **3N Kubernetes objects** (HTTPRoute + Certificate + Secret), each written to etcd and watched by multiple controllers.
-Two independent reconciliation loops (cert-manager and the ingress controller) coordinate implicitly by waiting on each other's resources.
+The traditional Kubernetes routing stack (cert-manager + HTTPRoute/Ingress + ingress controller) creates at least **3N objects** for N routes, each written to etcd and watched by multiple controllers.
+This works for static configurations but becomes a bottleneck when routes are dynamic — driven by user actions, tenant onboarding, or application data.

 Dynamic Route Provisioner replaces this with a **single direct pipeline**: a change in the application database triggers certificate issuance and gateway provisioning in one process, with no intermediate custom resources.